The Impact of Trump’s Potential Return on Middle East Policy: Insights from Gulf Countries

 The return of Trump STFueling US-Chinese rivalry over the Middle East

-Regarding the question: Will Riyadh reconsider its relations with China if Trump comes to power again?
+Regarding the question: Will Riyadh reconsider its relations with China if Trump comes to power once more?
 “It is possible,” Abedi replied.
 He explained, “The relationship that Riyadh built with Beijing was in fact aimed only at showing the extent of the points of disagreement with the Joe Biden administration and the extent of its annoyance.
 This relationship was a small turning point in Riyadh’s foreign policy and not a profound strategic shift in its foreign policy.
 Therefore, we expect that in the event of a victory, Trump That Saudi Arabia and most Gulf states restore their relations with the United States as they were before.”

-For its part, the Arab Gulf States Institute in Washington, a non-profit charitable organization that sheds light on US-Gulf relations, believes that there is much for Arab countries to hope for and worry about if Trump succeeds in being re-elected.
+For its part, the Arab Gulf States Institute in Washington, a non-profit charitable organization that sheds light on US-Gulf relations, believes that there is much for Arab countries to hope for and worry regarding if Trump succeeds in being re-elected.

 According to the analysis published by this institute by the Turkish political thinker Hashim Tfenç, quoted by the American magazine “National Interest”, if Trump returns to power, there are expectations that “his influence on diplomatic relations will become more complex due to the increasing competition between the United States and China” in many regions of the world and in Foremost among them is the Middle East region.